Understanding the OSI Model as a Backend Engineer

 Debugging with OSI

-The OSI model turns debugging from gueswork into a structured process.
+The OSI model turns debugging from guesswork into a structured process.
 So instead of asking: "Why is the API down?", you ask:

 - Can the server be reached?
 (Layer 3)